DTJF/fbdoc/src/doc/Options.md

 removed befor further operation.

-First, fb-doc searches in the list of internal emitter names (see \ref sectTabEmitters).
+First, fb-doc searches in the list of internal emitter names (see \ref SecTabEmitter).
 This search gets done non-case-sensitive and partial-matching.
 Meaning you need not type the complete emitter name nor use the right letter cases.
 Ie *d*, *Dox* or <em>"DOXY"</em> all match the full emitter name *DoxygenTemplates*.